What is Bronze Arts Award?

-Step one: You'll need to find an Arts Award centre or Arts Award adviser to support and assess your work.
+Find an Arts Award adviser to support you and assess your work.
 Ask your school or local arts organisation if they’re already an Arts Award centre.
 Otherwise, search the Arts Award Centre Map to find a centre in your area.

-Step two: Once you've got yourself an Arts Award adviser you're away!
-Register here on Voice and you'll get access to our Bronze Hub which gives you step-by-step support and lots of handy tips and how-to guides to help you get going.
-You can also take a peek at other people's portfolios for ideas.
+Register here on Voice and you'll get access to our Bronze Hub which gives you step-by-step guidance and lots of handy tips and how-to guides to help you along the way.

 - Contact the Arts Award Helpdesk at Trinity College London